Year One (Medical School)

 A day-long retreat is scheduled for all MD/PhD students and a subset of faculty involved in the program at an off campus site early in the academic year, typically the Friday prior to the day medical school starts.
 Attendance is mandatory for this event and students must receive permission from the MSTP Director if they have a valid reason to miss the retreat.
 Planned by the MD/PhD Student Council, this event welcomes new students to the program and consists of a balance of research presentations (students and an invited scientist) and social activities.
 The event provides an opportunity to discuss programmatic issues that affect all students.
 Student Council elections are also held.
 Previous venues have been at a Finger Lakes winery, an Inn in Letchworth State Park, and the Rochester Yacht Club on Lake Ontario.
 The food and company are always outstanding.

-MD/PhD students participate in the full first-year medical school Double Helix Curriculum, including all lectures, laboratories, PBL sessions, ICM (Introduction to Clinical Medicine), SCOPE (Skills and Complete Patient Evaluation), and the Primary Care Clerkship (PCC).
-For some classes (e.g. Molecules to Cells), MD/PhD students share the same PBL group.
-This creates an opportunity to delve into basic science issues together.
+MD/PhD students participate in the full Phase 1 medical school Double Helix Curriculum - Translations and Transitions, including all lectures, laboratories, Problem-Based-Learnig sessions, ICM (Introduction to Clinical Medicine), Foundations of Biopsychosocial Practice (FBP), Meliora in Medicine, and the Primary Care Clerkship (PCC).
+For some classes (e.g. Molecules to Cells), MD/PhD students share the same PBL group with the expectation they will delve more deeply into basic science issues together.

 All MD/PhD students participate in an additional class, Scientific Reasoning in Medicine (SRM), which meets for 6-8 sessions each semester.
+SRM is a credit-bearing course, with 1 credit each year that counts toward clinical elective time.
 Based on student feedback, the format for these sessions consists of a faculty presentation at noon on Friday followed by a student-run journal club the following Monday at noon.
 Faculty presenters are chosen from all disciplines within the medical center and are asked to present on research issues with clear clinical relevance.
 The journal club provides a forum for critical evaluation of primary scientific literature related to the research topic.
-Marc Halterman, MD, PhD, directs and organizes this course, and will be available to attend nearly all sessions.
+Marc Halterman, MD, PhD, directs and organizes this course, and attends most sessions.
 Lunch is served during the Friday session.
 SRM is also required of students in the second year of the program.
 Thus students are introduced to the science of nearly 30 faculty in their first two years.
-If there are particular faculty presenters you are interested in having participate, please let Alysha Taggart know.
+If there are particular faculty presenters students are interested in having participate, please let the program Administrative Assistant, Carley MacKenzie know.

-Other opportunities for learning about faculty research interests include regular departmental seminars, MD/PhD organized seminars, specifically the in which attendance at 2 seminars are required per semester (see under “MD/PhD Program Events”), interactions with faculty who teach in the medical curriculum, and student-initiated meetings with graduate program advisors and individual faculty.
+Other opportunities for learning about faculty research interests include regular departmental seminars, MD/PhD organized seminars, specifically the MSTP Dinner Seminar Series comprising of three sessions each semester, of which attendance at two seminars per semester is required (see under “MD/PhD Program Events”).
+Interactions with faculty who teach in the medical curriculum, and student-initiated meetings with graduate program advisors and individual faculty further foster exposure to different research interests.
 These last mechanisms are particularly important for determining summer rotation options and ultimately, graduate department affiliation and thesis advisor.
 Dr. O’Banion also meets on an individual basis with trainees to gauge the progress of these important decisions as well as provide additional opportunities for advice about research options.

-Although students may take on additional class-work during the first two years in medical school, this option is unlikely given the number of hours devoted to the Double Helix Curriculum.
+Although students may take on additional class-work during the first two years in medical school, this option is unlikely given the number of hours devoted to the Double Helix Curriculum - Transitions and Translations.
 Students interested in additional class work generally take courses as “non-credit” and should speak to Dr. O’Banion and Dr. Kaufman to initiate the process.

-Rotation choices are to be discussed with Dr. O’Banion prior to initiation.
-Forms for rotation evaluations are found by clicking on the above links.
+Rotation choices are to be discussed with and approved by Dr. O’Banion prior to initiation.

 1This should be cleared with specific graduate departments, since some may require a minimum number of rotations (see detailed graduate curricula in the Appendix).

 NOTE: Community Service during all years of medical school is optional.
-However, if you wish to qualify for the Distinction in Community Health Award at commencement, you must have participated in a minimum number of hours of community service in each of the 4 years.
+However, students wishing to qualify for the Distinction in Community Health Award at commencement must have participated in a minimum number of hours of community service in each of the 4 years.

-See link to SMD Handbook for details: https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/education/md/documents/student-handbook.pdf
+See link to SMD Handbook for details on the requirements: https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/education/md/documents/student-handbook.pdf

 Procedure for Arranging Independent Clinical Experiences